St Crispin's School: Architecture

-The artwork on the walls was a particular feature of the school in its early years.
+The artwork on the walls was a feature of the school in its early years.
 The composition slabs by the main entrance featured paintings of a modular girl by the mural artist Fred Millett (1920–1980).
 He also painted four murals depicting the seasons of the year, the most striking of which was a large mural at the east end of the dining hall depicting apple picking.
 These pictures were removed or painted over in a redecoration programme in the 1970s but was restored in the summer of 2011.

-A recent addition to the school is the brand new information and communications technology (ICT) block, built in 2005, which contains four rooms, each with around 30 computers.
-Many of the local primary schools come to St Crispin's for special ICT days where they have the chance to try out the new system.
-Recently, the school has upgraded its computer system, implementing better and faster computers with more educational software, available for the students' use.
-Also, Cisco has provided the school with servers and switches which are being set up in a "Networking Lab" to set a base for practical networking and server running for Cisco Students in A-Level.

 In 2012, work was started on building a new Science Block on the area where the current tennis courts are located.
 A new Multiple Use Games Area was then built in another location on the existing school field.
-The existing science block will be refurbished and the English Department will then move to this location.
 The Music department also relocated to the area vacated by the biology department.
 The whole project was completed in 2013 and cost £5 million.